saturncloud/examples/examples/nlp_and_llms/cpu-small-nlp/README.md

 # Small Transformer Inference (CPU Baseline)

-This template implements a **high-efficiency CPU inference** workflow for Natural Language Processing (NLP).
-It uses **DistilBERT**, a smaller, faster version of BERT, and demonstrates how to further optimize it using **Dynamic Quantization** to achieve production-grade performance without GPUs.
+This template implements a **CPU-optimized inference** workflow for Natural Language Processing (NLP).
+It utilizes **DistilBERT**, a compressed version of the BERT architecture, and demonstrates optimization via **Dynamic Quantization** to achieve low-latency performance on CPU-only infrastructure.

 **Infrastructure:** [Saturn Cloud](https://saturncloud.io/)
 **Resource:** Jupyter Notebook